 Read to Me distributes a free bag of books and resources to the family of every baby born in Nova Scotia.
 These carefully curated packages are delivered right at the hospital bedside for new parents and their babies.

-The Cultural Access Pass (CAP) program is open to all new citizens of Canada within 1 year of your citizenship ceremony.
+Canoo is open to all new citizens of Canada within one year of your citizenship ceremony.
 The program provides new Canadians with a pass that allows free access to hundreds of historic sites, museums, galleries, and parks across Canada.
 Learn more about it here.